Hakim187/Cycloid-Test/README.md

 How I run my project:

-After launching my packer command : packer buils aws_wordpress.json    the ECS service that was deployed via terraform will pick the latest image from ECR and run the container, which i can display from my AWS ECR account, the wordpress app is using Nginx and php-fpm service, and the mariaDB as database, which is running externally in AWS
+After launching my packer command : packer build aws_wordpress.json    the ECS service that was deployed via terraform will pick the latest image from ECR and run the container, which i can display from my AWS ECR account, the wordpress app is using Nginx and php-fpm service, and the mariaDB as database, which is running externally in AWS